-Quality Street will build mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area.
-Each year, a new annual street festival will be co-designed with the school and other partners, to celebrate and showcase all ages in the community.
+Quality Street is building mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area

 Meet the Street - part of Quality Street Year 1

 Meet the Street was a glorious coming together of all the projects over year 1.

 Wonderful Wednesdays - Quality Street Year 1